jeanpierrefortune/calypsonet-keyple-support-website/content/resources/tools/cna-tool-card-analyzer-app.md

 java -jar Tool_AnalyzeCardFileStructure-x.y.z.jar [readerNameRegex]
 ```

-* `readerNameRegex` (optional): A regular expression to filter the card readers.
+* `readerNameRegex` (optional): a regular expression to filter the card readers.
 If not provided, a default regex (
   `.*(ASK.*|Identiv.*2|ACS ACR122U|SCR3310).*`) is used.

 5. The analysis results will be displayed in the terminal and JSON file containing the card structure will be saved.